telerik/ajax-docs/controls/notification/troubleshooting/notification-audio-is-not-played-in-mobile-devices.md

 ---
 title: Notification Audio Is Not Played In Mobile Devices
-page_title: Notification Audio Is Not Played In Mobile Devices | RadNotification for ASP.NET AJAX Documentation
+page_title: Notification Audio Is Not Played In Mobile Devices - RadNotification
-description: Notification Audio Is Not Played In Mobile Devices
+description: Check our Web Forms article about Notification Audio Is Not Played In Mobile Devices.
 slug: notification/troubleshooting/notification-audio-is-not-played-in-mobile-devices
 tags: notification,audio,is,not,played,in,mobile,devices
 published: True